 What are the main differences between custom orthotics and over-the-counter insoles?

 Over-the-Counter (OTC) Insoles

 There are a variety of OTC insoles sold commercially at pharmacies, retail stores, and sports equipment and running stores.
 These are mass produced and can come in differing levels of support.

-- Can help with mild foot conditions
+- Helps with mild foot conditions

-- Not supportive enough for more significant conditions
+- Not enough support for serious conditions

-As OTC insoles come with varying arches and support levels, you want to be fit with the most suitable insoles for your foot and the type of shoes you wear.
+As OTC insoles come with varying arches and support levels, you want the most suitable insoles for your foot and the type of shoes you wear.
 Small modifications can also be done to OTC insoles if necessary, such as adding in a metatarsal pad for forefoot pain.

-- Customized support to the patient’s foot, right and left
+- Customized support for the patient’s feet

-- More adjustability which allows fine tuning
+- More adjustable which allows fine tuning

-- Stronger materials mean that more support can be achieved if necessary
+- Stronger materials to achieve more support

 - More expensive

 Over time, your custom orthotics will experience some general wear and tear.
 Often, you can replace top covers for a fee if the shell is still supportive and appropriate to wear.
 Top cover durability depends on the actual materials, and also on the activity you wear your orthotics for.

 Most extended health benefit programs cover for custom orthotics, not OTC insoles.
 It is always best to give your insurance a call to get more details on your coverage if you are looking to submit a claim.
 You may also require a doctor’s prescription to submit a claim.